Medically reviewed by Drugs.com. Last updated on Dec 15, 2022.

-An episode of hypoglycemia in a patient treated with short-acting insulin and which is precipitated by exercise or by too much short-acting insulin usually can be stopped within minutes by eating or drinking a food or beverage that contains sugar (sugar tablets, candy, orange juice, non-diet soda).
+An episode of hypoglycemia in a patient treated with short-acting insulin and which is precipitated by exercise or by relatively too much insulin usually can be stopped within minutes by eating or drinking a food or beverage that contains sugar (sugar tablets, candy, orange juice, non-diet soda).
 Hypoglycemia caused by sulfonylurea or long-acting insulin can last longer and can even recur after initial treatment.
 In this circumstance, a longer-lasting carbohydrate (for example, bread or a muffin) should be eaten after the rapid carbohydrate.

 People with diabetes remain at risk for episodes of hypoglycemia throughout life because they need medications that lower blood sugar.
 Hypoglycemic episodes at night are particularly dangerous because the person often sleeps through part of the time that their blood sugar is low, treating the sugar level less quickly.
 Over time, repeated severe episodes, such as with loss of consciousness or seizures, can lead to impaired brain function.

 About 85% of patients with an insulinoma will be cured of hypoglycemia once the insulin-secreting tumor is removed.

 Many people without diabetes who have symptoms that seem like signs of low blood sugar do not truly have low sugar levels.
-Instead, the symptoms are caused by something other than low blood glucose.
+Instead, the symptoms are caused by something other than low blood glucose, such as anxiety.

 In people taking insulin or sulfonylureas, delayed or smaller meals than usual or increased exercise can lead to hypoglycemia.
 Therefore, meal timing and size should be kept as consistent as possible.
 In addition, drinking alcohol can lead to an episode of hypoglycemia.
 Patients with diabetes should discuss with their doctors how much alcohol, if any, they can drink safely.
 Alcohol can cause serious episodes of hypoglycemia even when insulin was taken hours before.
 People with diabetes should be very aware of this possible problem if they drink.

-People with diabetes should always have ready access to emergency supplies for treating unexpected episodes of hypoglycemia.
-These supplies may include candy, sugar tablets, sugar paste in a tube and/or a glucagon injection kit.
-A glucagon injection may be given by a knowledgeable family member or friend if a hypoglycemic patient is unconscious and cannot take sugar by mouth.
+People with diabetes treated with insulin should always have ready access to a supply of rapidly absorbable sugar to treat unexpected episodes of hypoglycemia.
+Supplies may include candy, sugar tablets, and sugar paste in a tube.
+A glucagon kit should be kept at home.
+Glucagon may be given by injection or nasally by a knowledgeable family member or friend if a hypoglycemic patient is unconscious and cannot safely take sugar by mouth.
 For diabetic children, emergency supplies can be kept in the school nurse's office.

-If a conscious person is having symptoms of hypoglycemia, the symptoms usually go away if the person eats or drinks something sweet (3 sugar tablets, 4-5 Life Savers candies, or 4-6 ounces of juice or non-diet soda).
-An unconscious patient can be treated with an immediate injection of glucagon or with intravenous glucose infusions in a hospital.
+If a conscious person is having symptoms of hypoglycemia, the symptoms usually go away within 5-15 minutes if the person eats or drinks something sweet (3 sugar tablets, 4-5 Life Savers candies, or 4-6 ounces of juice or non-diet soda).
+An unconscious patient can be treated with an immediate injection of glucagon or with intravenous glucose infusions by EMTs or in a hospital.

-People with diabetes who have hypoglycemic episodes may need to adjust their insulin dose or change their diet or exercise habits.
+People with diabetes who have hypoglycemic episodes may need to adjust their medications, especially the insulin dose, and change their diet or their exercise habits.

 Call for emergency medical assistance whenever anyone is unconscious or disoriented enough so that they cannot safely be treated with oral therapy.
 Severe insulin reactions can be fatal, so it is important to seek treatment immediately.

 People with diabetes should contact their doctors promptly if they experience frequent episodes of hypoglycemia.
-They may need to adjust their daily doses of insulin, oral hypoglycemic medication or their meal plans.
+They may need to adjust their daily doses of medications, meal plans, and/or exercise program.

 Nondiabetic people who experience symptoms of hypoglycemia should contact their doctors for evaluation of the problem.

-In people with diabetes, the outlook is excellent if they follow their prescribed insulin dosage, recommended diet and exercise guidelines.
+In people with diabetes, the outlook is excellent if they follow their prescribed medication dosage, recommended diet, and exercise guidelines.

 Most patients with insulinomas can have them removed successfully by surgery.
-However, in about 15% of these patients, the insulinoma is cancerous and has spread, so it cannot be removed completely.
+However, in a small percentage of these patients, the insulinoma cannot be completely removed.
 These patients may still suffer from hypoglycemia after surgery.